Basic schools in ethnically mixed areas

 Parents have the right to educate their child at home while the child is formally enrolled in a basic school.
 His or her knowledge is assessed and examined at the end of each school year.
 If the assessment committee ascertains that the child does not meet the required knowledge standards, he or she must continue his or her education in school from the next autumn on.
-In the school year 2021/2022 parents of 1613 children chose to educate their child at home.
+In the school year 2022/2023 parents of 1138 children chose to educate their child at home. (see Home education)

 Provision of education in hospitals